Mexico Boat Import Permit Requirements: Cost, Documents, and Timeline

 3. Authorization paperwork

-4. Insurance and supporting vessel details
+4. Supporting vessel details

 What if you need to cancel an older TIP?

-• the age of the permit
+• the age of the prior permit

 • whether the boat changed hands